Peter Moir: Professional career

 When the Australian leg of the 1907–1908 New Zealand rugby tour of Australia and Great Britain commenced, Moir played for the first ever New South Wales rugby league team at second-row forward against the "All Golds".
 Although played under rugby union rules, this match was professional (all players received £1) and was the first rugby match not sanctioned by the New South Wales Rugby Football Union and thus was essentially Australia's first rugby league match.

 The following year, the 1908 NSWRFL season, the first of the New South Wales Rugby Football League, commenced and Moir played for Glebe RLFC.
-He made two state representative appearances for New South Wales against Queensland that year and at season's end he was selected to tour with the inaugural Kangaroos on the 1908-09 tour.
+He made two state representative appearances for New South Wales against Queensland that year and at season's end he was selected to tour with the inaugural Kangaroos on the 1908–09 tour.
 He played in only four matches of the tour none of them Test matches.

 Following the Kangaroo tour he retired and took on an administrative role with the Glebe club.
-He was only 39 years old when he died at the Coast Hospital, Malabar on the 10 June 1921 after contracting blood poisoning.
+He was only 39 years old when he died at the Coast Hospital, Malabar on 10 June 1921 after contracting blood poisoning.

 Peter Moir was awarded Life Membership of the New South Wales Rugby League in 1914.